 Why is it called “still-life”?
 Is it simply because the objects are motionless?
 Or is it because the artist is “stilling” life?
 More than just a snapshot, a freeze-frame of an arrangement, I like to think that the still-life is actually a reflection of the artist — particularly when the artist is a photographer — in a world where life has stilled to a kind of slow-motion.

-Simply put, my shifting to still-life photography during these months of the pandemic is a metaphor for a life that has been slowed to a stillness of social isolation and indoor living.
+Simply put, my shifting to still-life photography during the months of the pandemic is a metaphor for a life that has been slowed to a stillness of social isolation and indoor living.
 It’s a lousy way to live.
-But being forced to live inside has also allowed me to be creative, to arrange my subjects, to set my world in order.
-And that has been redemptive.
+But being forced to live inside allowed me to be creative, to arrange my subjects, to set my world in order.

 FLOWERS AND LEAVES